-CHEF TIP – You can absolutely make this spice rub customizable and tweak the amount of spices that are in it or even add to it.
-For instance you could add cumin to it, or add more chipotle powder for a zestier taste.
+You can absolutely make this spice rub customizable and tweak the number of spices that are in it or even add to it.
+For instance, you could add cumin to it, or add more chipotle powder for a zestier taste.

-- STEP 1: Add a bit of the oil to the bottom of a large frying pan or a rondeau pot over medium-high heat.
-NOTE: Once it begins to lightly smoke means it’s optimal for sautéing.
+- Step 1: Add a bit of the oil to the bottom of a large frying pan or a rondeau pot over medium-high heat.
+Once it begins to lightly smoke means it’s optimal for sautéing.

-- STEP 2: Add the spice rubbed salmon and cook for 2 minutes per side.
+- Step 2: Add the spice-rubbed salmon and cook for 2 minutes per side.
 You are not trying to cook the fish all the way through, you just want to brown it.
-NOTE: to assist with browning the fish and to add more flavor, add about 1 tablespoon of unsalted butter to the pan after 1 minute of sautéing.
+To assist with browning the fish and to add more flavor, add about 1 tablespoon of unsalted butter to the pan after 1 minute of sautéing.

-- STEP 3: Deglaze with some fresh squeezed lime juice to help release the fish from the pan.
+- Step 3: Deglaze with some freshly squeezed lime juice to help release the fish from the pan.

-- STEP 4: Remove the salmon from the pan after browning on both sides, and add the peppers and onions to the pan and cook for 5 to 7 minutes on high heat stirring every minute.
-NOTE: They should have a few dark seared spots on them and the technique used here in this step is simply stir frying.
+- Step 4: Remove the salmon from the pan after browning on both sides, and add the peppers and onions to the pan and cook for 5 to 7 minutes on high heat stirring every minute.
+They should have a few dark seared spots on them and the technique used here in this step is simply stir-frying.